SauravKumarMahato/Learning_git/Readme.md

 ```diff
 git restore filename.extension
 ```
--(to undo changes in the given files)
+- to undo changes in the given files
 ```diff
 git restore .
 ```
-- (to undo all changes in all files)
+- to undo all changes in all files

 Equivalent:
 ```diff
 git checkout filename.extension
 ```
-- (to undo changes in the given files)
+- to undo changes in the given files
 ```diff
 git checkout .
 ```
-- (to undo all changes in all files)
+- to undo all changes in all files

 ## Clean
 ```diff
 git clean -dn
 ```
--(removes files but shows for us what will be removed)
+-removes files but shows for us what will be removed
 ```diff
 git clean -df
 ```
-- (will remove newly created unstaged files forcely i.e. done forcely(df) )
+- will remove newly created unstaged files forcely i.e. done forcely(df)

 ## Text Editors you can use (based on linux)
 CAT
 ```diff
 cat > test.txt
 ```
-- will create file and wait for the input)
+- will create file and wait for the input
-- (ctrl+c)
+- ctrl+c
 - to get out of file or close file while using cat

  ECHO